3 Best Day Trips to Oak Alley Plantation from New Orleans

 Oak Alley Plantation| ©dwjones46

 There are five ways to get to Oak Alley Plantation.
 Of course, each has its advantages and details to consider.
-In principle, you should consider the timing of each approach and the price before making your decision.
+First, you should take into account the times of each option and the price before making a decision.

-Remember also that you will have a timetable for the guided tours inside the Big House, as these are limited, and you must purchase your tickets when you arrive.
+Also remember that you will have a schedule for guided tours inside the Grand House, as these are limited, and you must purchase your tickets upon arrival.

-Although tickets are on sale until 4:00 p.m., many people arrive as early as 8:30 a.m. and reserve their place.
-If you don't arrive early, you run the risk of missing the opportunity to enjoy this part of the tour.
+Although tickets are sold until 4:00 p.m., many people arrive at 8:30 a.m. to reserve their spot.
+If you don't arrive early, you run the risk of missing out on this part of the tour.

-In total there are five transport options to get to Oak Alley on your own.
-Two include the bus, one the train and the last two, a taxi or private vehicle.
+There are five options for getting to Oak Alley on your own.
+Two include the bus, one includes the train, and the last two include a taxi or private vehicle.

-It should be noted that the first three do not go all the way to the plantation, so it will be necessary to complete the journey with a taxi.
-Here is a comparison between each of them.
+Keep in mind that the first three options do not go all the way to the plantation, so you will still need to complete the trip by taxi.
+Here is a comparison of each option.

 • Bus and taxi